Students talk about the Summer Student Program

 In addition to standard personal and school information, to complete the online application you will need to provide:

-- Your informal or unofficial transcript in PDF format (official transcripts may be requested from those admitted to the program), uploaded within the online application;
+- Your informal or unofficial transcript in PDF format.
+Official transcripts may be requested from those admitted to the program;

 - A list of math and science classes you have taken within the past three years and your grade in each;